ur-n0t-ur-f0ss1ng-khak1s/28-frames-later/README.md

 Lance of Longinus

 todo voice:
-"do you know who i am yet? or do i have to keep showing you?"
 "hahaha whooo! at least one of us can laugh about this hahaha" "what's wrong with me? why do I feel so good?"
-"MOM GET THE CAMERA!!!!"

 based off of "FPS game (C++, OpenGL, SDL)" on youtube by "thecplusplusguy" tutorial playlist: https://youtube.com/playlist?list=PLA850388B1C9C62A6&si=vKluvRxL3d5AJ3Hj